ASR-2001: Pharmacodynamics

 ASR-2001 is a non-hallucinogenic serotonin 5-HT_{2A} receptor agonist and is orally active, highly potent, and has high selectivity over the serotonin 5-HT_{2B} receptor (94-fold in terms of activational potency).
 It is also a highly potent agonist of the serotonin 5-HT_{1B} receptor, whereas its activity at the serotonin serotonin 5-HT_{1A} receptor was very weak and its activity at the serotonin 5-HT_{2C} receptor was not described.
 ASR-2001 showed no significant activity at a variety of other sites, including other serotonin receptors and the monoamine transporters.
 The drug is said to have low efficacy in terms of serotonin 5-HT_{2A} receptor activation, and this is said to be responsible for its lack of hallucinogenic effects.

+Chemistry

+Synthesis

+The chemical synthesis of ASR-2001 has been described.

+Analogues

+Analogues of ASR-2001 include other 2Cs like 2C-B and 2C-D, other TWEETIOs like 2CB-2EtO, 2CB-5EtO, and 2CB-2,5-DiEtO, DOx compounds like DOB, DOM, DOET, and DOPR, and 4Cs like 4C-B and Ariadne (4C-D).

+History

+ASR-2001 was first described in 2023.
+It was described by Nicholas Cozzi of the Alexander Shulgin Research Institute (ASRI) at the Psychedelic Science conference in June 2023.
+The drug was patented by Mark Martini, Nicholas Cozzi, Paul Daley, and Thomas Szabo in association with ASRI in 2024.